YogeshSivakumar18/YogeshSivakumar18/README.md

 # 👋 Hi there!
 I'm Yogesh Sivakumar (📍**Ireland**)

-A Software and Data Ops professional who believes every dataset has a story.
+A Software and Data Engineering professional who believes every dataset has a story.
 I treat every dataset as a pipeline waiting to be optimized, from ingestion to transformation to consumption.

 I design application workflows that don’t just move data, but refine, structure, and elevate it into decision-ready assets.